headwinds/cross-country/README.md

 ### Generating New Components

 I've included a handy NodeJS util file under `generate-component` folder.
-Instead of copy pasting components to create a new component, you can instead run this command to generate all the files you need to start building out a new component.
+Instead of copy pasting components to create a new component, you can instead run this command to generate all the files you need to plan & start building out a new component.
 To use it:

 ```
 yarn new YourComponentName YourAtomicType